jnywong/2i2c-intro/README.md

 # Introduction to 2i2c

-Introduction to [2i2c](https://2i2c.org/) is a [JupyterBook](https://jupyterbook.org/en/stable/intro.html) that contains resources for learning how to use 2i2c services.
+Introduction to 2i2c is a [JupyterBook](https://jupyterbook.org/en/stable/intro.html) that contains resources for learning how to use [2i2c](https://2i2c.org/)services.
 The content covers

 - The Basic Elements
 - Teaching with 2i2c.